MassimilianoRoccamena/AN2DL-Project/description.md

 Most advanced models measured was the ones based on InceptionResNet and NASNetLarge architectures.

 ### Stage 5 - Hybrid model
-Optimal models measured were based on the best deep encoder found and SVM or Random Forest as an optimized classifier on top of it; we also visualized the given best deep transformation found of the images
+Latest models built were based on the best deep encoder found and a heterogeneous model on top of it as an optimized classifier; we also visualized the given best deep transformation found of the images

 ## Learning process
 During the whole process learning rate was almost always equal to 1e-4, in general it was the right amount needed.